Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 • Markdown/MDX file format

-It's unlike other headless CMS in that it's a VS Code extension and works in local, in your code editor!
-This centralizes all the editing work: code tweaks, blog writing, and deployment.
-I believe it'd especially be a huge advantage to developers.
+It's unlike other headless CMS in that it's a VS Code extension and works in local, in your code editor.

 Customization of Front Matter CMS